Drift vs Shift: Decoupling Trends and Changepoint Analysis: Methodology

-Equation \ref{dec_loss} can be thought of as a second level shrinkage on the underlying coefficients to induce hard thresholding.
-The loss function, parametricized by the penalty parameter $\lambda$, will be utilized to select changepoints from the posterior estimates of a Bayesian DLM.
+where $\{\bar{\beta}_t\}$ denotes the posterior mean of the trend estimate from the Bayesian DLM (Appendix 1).
+Equation \eqref{dec_loss} can be thought of as a second level shrinkage on the underlying coefficients to induce hard thresholding \citep{Hahn_2015}.
+The loss function, parameterized by the penalty parameter $\lambda$, will be utilized to select changepoints from the posterior estimates of a Bayesian DLM.